chrisbratlien/zim-zam/README.md

 ![zam table](http://github.com/chrisbratlien/zim-zam/raw/master/zam.png)

-"apple is a fruit" is encoded as 5-4-6, but this knowledge is not coupled to the English language.
+"apple is a fruit" is encoded as 5-4-6, but this knowledge is not tightly coupled to the English language.
 The 5-4-6 relationship remains true in whatever language.

 It only has the appearance of English when we throw the concept of 1 (in english) at it.